This Easy Olive Garden Zuppa Toscana Soup is a super quick and simple copycat recipe with rich, creamy flavor you can’t resist!

 - 3 teaspoons salt - or to taste

 - 4 cups chopped kale

-Add chicken broth, water, potatoes, salt, and pepper and bring to a boil.
+- Add chicken broth, water, potatoes, salt, and pepper and bring to a boil.
 Boil until potatoes are tender.
 Stir in kale, and heavy cream.
 Add sausage.
 Taste and add salt and pepper if needed.
-Serve garnished with grated parmesan cheese if desired.
+Serve garnished with grated parmesan cheese and/or bacon if desired.

 I made this for my family last night, it was a huge hit.
 I’ve never had the Olive Garden version but my boyfriend said this was better.
 Highly recommend!
 Thanks for the recipe!

 It was simply delicious.
 I am not a big soup eater.
 But after trying this soup I can easily convert to becoming one

 I love this soup from Olive Garden.
 I have since given up pork but I substitute for ground beef and beef bacon.
 It taste exactly the same as Olive Garden and a lovely addition to my kitchen table.

 Fantastic!
 Whole family loved it.
 We doubled the recipe and used 1 hot and 1 mild Italian sausage.